Community is What Fuels Us

 Senior Director, Center for Information Services, Jewish Council for the Aging

 Certified Senior Advisor, Care Patrol

 NV Rides promotes mobility for aging adults.
 Community-based volunteer organizations who provide transportation for seniors work with us to provide streamined services.

 Jennifer assumed leadership of the NV Rides program while it was still in its infancy.
 She is responsible for developing the program from an idea to the thriving volunteer driving network it is today.
 Jennifer has worked in the non-profit sector for 20 years in various capacities including program management, marketing, fundraising development, and public relations.
 Previously, she served as a marketing director for the JCC in Manhattan where she oversaw the marketing and outreach for senior adult programs and support services.
 She has also served as the volunteer coordinator for Senior Companion program at the Knox County Area Agency on Aging in Knoxville, as well as a coordinator for a transitional housing program for homeless seniors administered by Catholic Charities of East Tennessee.
 She holds an MSW in Management, Leadership and Community Practice from the University of Tennessee, and a BS in Journalism from the University of Florida.

-Rachel Simon, NV Rides Marketing and Outreach Coordinator
+Rachel Simon, NV Rides Marketing and Communications Coordinator

 Rachel worked for Paychex, Inc. for 13 years where she was a top sales associate nationwide.
 More recently, Rachel has focused her efforts on non-profit and volunteer activities, allowing her to strengthen her community while raising two young children.

 She has served as PTA President of her children’s elementary school, held several leadership positions at Temple Rodef Shalom, and is actively working for a variety of local nonprofits in a volunteer capacity.